Chart Color Schemes

 City lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of February 2026, the estimated population of the suburb of City is around 5,280, reflecting an increase of 445 people since the 2021 Census.
-This growth represents a 9.2% increase from the previous census figure of 4,835 residents.
-The change is inferred from AreaSearch's resident population estimate of 5,269 following examination of the ABS's latest ERP data release in June 2024 and an additional 298 validated new addresses since the Census date.
-This results in a population density ratio of 3,692 persons per square kilometer, placing City in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 9.2% since the 2021 census exceeded both the state's growth rate of 6.7% and that of its SA4 region, marking it as a growth leader in the area.
+Based on ABS population updates and AreaSearch validations, the suburb of City's estimated population is around 5,361 as of May 2026.
+This figure reflects an increase of 526 people since the 2021 Census, which reported a population of 4,835.
+The change was inferred from AreaSearch's estimate of 5,361 residents following examination of ABS's latest ERP data release in June 2025 and validation of an additional 300 new addresses since the Census date.
+This population level equates to a density ratio of 3,749 persons per square kilometer, placing City in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 10.9% since the 2021 census exceeded both the state's (8.3%) and its SA4 region's growth rates, marking it as a growth leader.
 Overseas migration contributed approximately 94.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Considering projected demographic shifts, exceptional growth is predicted for City over the period to 2041, with an expected increase of 8,118 persons and a total gain of 153.5%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base year.
+Considering projected demographic shifts, exceptional growth is predicted over the period with an expected increase of 6,949 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 129.6% in total over the 16 years.

 Frequently Asked Questions - Population